-ISSUE: Cloud solution and the geographical location of where the data is stored RISK: Within the EU, the physical location of the cloud is a decisive factor to determine which privacy rules apply.
+ISSUE: Cloud solution and the geographical location of where the data is stored

+RISK: Within the EU, the physical location of the cloud is a decisive factor to determine which privacy rules apply.
 However, in other areas other regulations may apply which may not be Data Protection Law compliant

-MITIGATING ACTION: Microsoft currently only promise to store Microsoft Forms data within the EU.
-Please note that they don't tell you which country or offer an option to pick a specific country (e.g. UK)
+MITIGATING ACTION: Please note that Microsoft don't tell you which country or offer an option to pick a specific country (e.g. UK)

-However, they do have a level of granularity for some parts of Office 365 (Exchange Online, SharePoint, etc) as follows:
+However, Microsoft do have a level of granularity for some parts of Office 365 (Exchange Online, SharePoint, etc) as follows: